 The National Center for Drug Abuse Statistics (NCDAS) reveals that over 16 million Americans above the age of 12 misuse prescription drugs annually.
 2 million of the people abusing prescription drugs, roughly 12%, have a prescription addiction.
 It’s alarming to note that 82% of the misused prescriptions include opioids, like fentanyl.

-Opioid abuse accounts for over 57% of prescription abuse cases, involving over 9 million Americans who deliberately misuse their prescriptions at local pharmacies.
+Opioid abuse accounts for over 57% of prescription abuse cases, involving over 9 million Americans who deliberately misuse their prescriptions.
 Statistics further reveal that prescription drugs rank fifth amongst the most abused stimulants, ranking below alcohol and tobacco-based stimulants.
-Around 1 in 10 people misuse their prescription drugs to “get high” or achieve a state of euphoria.
+Around 1 in 10 people misuse their prescription drugs in order achieve a state of euphoria.

 Prescription addiction develops when a prescription medication is misused without adherence to the guidelines given by the prescribing physician or medical practitioner.
 Abusing a prescription drug triggers a series of complications, depending on how the medication is abused.
 For instance, some people consume more than the prescribed dosage to gain relief from a painkiller or use the painkillers prescribed to someone else.

 It’s also common for people to misuse prescription medication by ground-up the pills and snorting or injecting them into the bloodstream.
 People misuse opioids, benzodiazepines, and other prescription drugs to induce a state of euphoria or calmness, otherwise known as “getting high.”
 Abusing prescription drugs sets the stage for prescription addiction because these medications are highly addictive, triggering a compulsive pattern with far-reaching health implications.